 The concept was strange, but beautiful, really.
 Beautiful to imagine these invisible forces taking care of you all hours of the day, leaving little feathers so you know you’re on the right path, so you know you’re not alone.

-Over the past few months my mother had found feathers in all sorts of unexpected places—the outside porch, the dog bed, the kitchen—it brought her to tears, every single time.
+Over the past few months, my mother had found feathers in all sorts of unexpected places—the outside porch, the dog bed, the kitchen—it brought her to tears, every single time.
 There was no rhyme or reason, and each feather wasn’t this perfect clarity or necessarily the answer she’d been looking for.
 But it was hope.

 I stared at the little feather in my front seat and burst into tears.
-I hadn’t seen a feather in months, or hadn’t noticed one.
+I hadn’t seen a feather in months, or perhaps hadn’t noticed one.
 I’d been so focused on myself—my feelings, my sadness, my frustration and confusion and indecision and fear.
 This feather made absolutely no sense.
 The only two things on that seat were a purse and a lunch bag.
 Nothing soft, nothing fluffy, nothing that would have feathers.

 I picked up the feather and held it in my hands for a moment.
 A feeling of calm washed over me.
 I didn’t know where I was going.
 I didn’t know exactly what I was doing.
 And I didn’t have my life mapped out.
-But that was okay.
-I was on the right path.

-This little feather was the reminder I needed, the push, the subtle sign to keep going, to trust that yes, I would be okay.
+This little feather was the reminder I needed, the push, the subtle sign to keep going, to trust that yes, I would get through this.
 And as I stepped out of my car and into the snowy cold to continue on with my day, I felt at peace.
-I am never alone.

 I am never alone.